 Big Scoop is held as close to the July 4th weekend as possible offsite at the Wimberley Community Center, 14068 RR 12.
 This half-day event includes performances, contests, bean bag toss, art exhibit, hair tinseling, balloon

 animals, face painting, and more.
 We sell tickets both beforehand and at the event.
 Children ages 12 and under get in free.
+Due to COVID-19, Big Scoop is delayed until July 4 weekend, 2021.

 Proceeds from this old fashion summer fun benefit Camp Good Sam.
 This camp is a six-week summer program that combats summer learning loss in at-risk area youth.
 Each year Big Scoop has grown in popularity and money raised.
 This annual event raises awareness of the needs of our local at-risk students and provides the Wimberley Valley with an opportunity to eat ice cream while supporting Camp Good Sam Wimberley.